-As Louisiana begins to reopen community organizations in a phased approach, check out the guidance from CDC in coordination with your organization type.
+As Louisiana begins to reopen community organizations in a phased approach, check out the guidance for your organization type.

 We’re all looking for reliable information right now, as well as good news.
 As a trusted member of your community, you can help to spread the word about staying healthy during COVID-19, especially for those residents who are managing chronic diseases at home.
 Here are a few ways you can use your voice:

 Having dependable information on your website for your community is important because they know and trust you as a community member.
 Copy our resources onto your website, or link back to our community member web page at wellaheadla.com/Living-Well-Ahead/COVID-19 to ensure you have the information our residents need.

 If your organization has a presence on social media, stay active!
 Local Facebook groups, community forums and discussion boards can offer support and encouragement to people who are sheltering at home alone, as well as being a good place to share information.
 If you need help with content, you can use these templates!
 Please tag Well-Ahead Louisiana at @WellAheadLA so we can see and like your posts!

 Are you providing online services for your community?
 Religious services, exercise classes and cooking demonstrations are just a few of the services that are now being streamed digitally.
 Taking time to mention chronic disease self-management resources at the start or end of your videos could be critical for your participants.
 If possible, share the link to wellaheadla.com/living-well-ahead/covid-19 on your video

 Keep in contact with your stakeholders through email!
 MailChimp, Sender and Benchmark Email are some of the email marketing/messaging services that offer free packages to users.
 Be sure to share resources to help self-manage their chronic conditions and ask your clients, members or even donors to pass the resources along to friends and family members.